Wolverhampton Personal Trainer Prices & What You Actually Get (Inclusive Options)

 Online Coaching Remote £199 per month Those who prefer private, at-home training support

-Confidence Session Package In-person £349 Perfect for beginners or anyone anxious about gym environments
+Gym Confidence Starter Package In-person £349 one off payment Perfect for beginners or anyone anxious about gym environments

 Every plan includes a free discovery call, where we talk about your comfort levels, sensory needs, and goals; before you spend a penny.